 Wednesday 26 May at 10.30am via Zoom

 Let’s find ways to tell more people about what your voluntary group does.
-Marketing your voluntary/community group in the right way can help more people to find you – maybe that’s people you want to help, new partners to work with, or funders willing to support your work.
-Marketing doesn’t have to cost lots of money and it doesn’t have to be complicated.
+Promoting your voluntary/community group in the right way can help more people to find you – maybe that’s people you want to help, new partners to work with, or funders willing to support your work.
+Marketing and promotion don’t have to cost lots of money and they don’t have to be complicated activities.
 During this session we’ll share examples of how small volunteer-led groups have used marketing to achieve some of their goals.
 We’ll explore some free or low-cost ways of getting your message out there.

 Help and support from Birmingham Community Matters (BCM)